intelligenxe/.github/internship_credit.md

 **Internship period:** Up to 6 months

 **Required contributions (workflow and deliverables):**
-As a contributor, work on any number of issues labeled **“internship”** in any of the project’s repositories.
+As a contributor, work on any number of issues labeled **“intern”** in any of the platform’s repositories.
 Each issue contains the specific deliverables required.

-The **length of internship credit** you may list on your résumé or LinkedIn profile will depend on the **amount and quality** of your contributions.
+The internship credit you receive, and its duration on your résumé, will be based on the quantity and quality of your contributions.